greg-js/arch-wiki-md-repo/wiki/_content/LightDM.md

 ### Greeter

 You will probably want to install a greeter.
-A greeter is a GUI that prompts the user for credentials, lets the user select a session and so on.
-It's also possible to use LightDM without a greeter, but only if an automatic login is configured.
+A greeter is a GUI that prompts the user for credentials, lets the user select a session, and so on.
+It's possible to use LightDM without a greeter, but only if an automatic login is configured.
 The reference greeter is [lightdm-gtk-greeter](https://www.archlinux.org/packages/?name=lightdm-gtk-greeter).
 LightDM attempts to use this greeter when started unless configured to do otherwise.

-The official repositories contains other alternative greeters.
-Other greeters can be installed from the [AUR](/index.php/AUR "AUR").
+The official repositories contain the following alternative greeters.

 *   [lightdm-kde-greeter](https://www.archlinux.org/packages/?name=lightdm-kde-greeter): A greeter used with KDE4.
 *   lightdm-deepin-greeter ([deepin-session-ui](https://www.archlinux.org/packages/?name=deepin-session-ui)): A greeter from the [Deepin](/index.php/Deepin_Desktop_Environment "Deepin Desktop Environment") project.

+Other alternative greeters are available in the [AUR](/index.php/AUR "AUR").

-*   [lightdm-webkit-greeter](https://aur.archlinux.org/packages/lightdm-webkit-greeter/): A greeter that uses Webkit for theming.
+*   [lightdm-webkit2-greeter](https://aur.archlinux.org/packages/lightdm-webkit2-greeter/): A greeter that uses Webkit2 for theming.
+It supersedes [lightdm-webkit-greeter](https://aur.archlinux.org/packages/lightdm-webkit-greeter/).
 *   [lightdm-unity-greeter](https://aur.archlinux.org/packages/lightdm-unity-greeter/): The greeter used by Ubuntu's [Unity](/index.php/Unity "Unity").
 *   [lightdm-pantheon-greeter](https://aur.archlinux.org/packages/lightdm-pantheon-greeter/): A greeter from the elementary OS project.